CROCODILE-DWARF: Assembly and Kinematics of Field Dwarf Galaxies with GADGET4-OSAKA: Results

-This trend is consistent with \citet{El-Badry2018}.
 Unlike dissipative gas, stellar kinematics are governed by collisionless interactions.
 This difference can mean that stars preserve the imprint of various dynamical processes over cosmic time, resulting in lower circularity relative to the galaxy's current angular momentum vector.
 Specifically, stars undergo dynamical heating over time and migrate to outer radii through feedback processes \citep{Stinson2009,Maxwell2012,El-Badry2016,El-Badry2017}.
 This heating occurs due to oscillations in the gravitational potential caused by gas inflows and outflows \citep{PontzenGovernato2012}.
 Furthermore, the orientation of a galaxy's angular momentum vector can change over time as gas is accreted and realigns with the new infall \citep{Zeng2024}.

-Additionally, numerical effects can make the stellar velocity distribution more isotropic through two-body relaxation \citep{Power2003,Binney2008}.
+Additionally, several numerical effects can influence the circularity distribution.
+The stochastic thermal energy injection in our SN feedback model produces episodic feedback events that induce fluctuations in the gravitational potential, contributing to dynamical heating.
+Two-body relaxation can also make the stellar velocity distribution more isotropic \citep{Power2003,Binney2008}.
 Following \citet{Power2003}, the convergence radius in our simulations is approximately $0.2–0.4\,\mathrm{kpc}$, which is smaller than the stellar half-mass radius, suggesting that two-body relaxation should not significantly affect the bulk stellar kinematics.
-However, another additional source of artificial heating arises from energy transfer in two-body scattering between star and dark matter particles that differ in mass \citep[e.g.,][]{Ludlow2019b}.
+However, another source of artificial heating arises from energy transfer in two-body scattering between star and dark matter particles that differ in mass \citep[e.g.,][]{Ludlow2019b}.
 This spurious energy transfer can artificially inflate star particles and produce systems that are erroneously dispersion-dominated.
 To minimize this effect, we adopt the dark matter gravitational softening length recommended by \citet{Ludlow2019a,Ludlow2020}, which should help mitigate artificial heating from mass segregation in our simulations.